victorgran/phi4-lattice/README.md

 ## Other thoughts

-- [ ] Does DifferentialEquations.jl automatically chooses a symplectic integrator for the system?
+- [ ] Does DifferentialEquations.jl automatically choose a symplectic integrator for the system?

 ## Direct dependencies so far